unisys12/unisys12.github.io/src/content/blog/using-enums-in-livewire-form.md

 </div>
 ```

 Notice in the date element above, I am using `blur` on the binding of the model.
 This allows us to update the form property `birthdate` when we remove focus of the element, not on form submission.
+In turn, this allows the age_group property to update, live.

 `app/Livewire/CreateAnimal.php`